 Mrs. Marcela Inchauspe de Cortes

 My name is Marcela Inchauspe de Cortes and I teach technology to all students from PreK through 8th Grade.
-I’ve been teaching at Saint Ann since 2006, and I truly love it!
+I’ve been teaching at Saint Ann school since 2006, and I truly love it!
 I have a B.S. degree in Computer Science from the University of Minnesota and a Masters degree in Information Systems from Virginia Tech.
 My experience is in Software Engineering and Education.
-In all, I have more than 12 years experience teaching children and adults.
+In all, I have more than 13 years of experience teaching children and adults.
 My three children attended Saint Ann school since kindergarten.
-My daughter is a Senior at UVA , my oldest son is a Sophmore at San Diego State University, and my youngest is in 9th grade at Gonzaga.
-I love to crochet, read, play tennis with my son and take Coursera classes!
+I love to crochet, read, and learn the piano and guitar on my own.